RedPitaya/Documentation/appsFeatures/examples/uart.rst

 Description
 ***********

-This example demonstrates communication using the red pitaya uart protocol.
-The code below simulates a loop back sending a message from the uart TX connector to the uart RX connector on red pitaya.
+This example demonstrates communication using the Red Pitaya UART protocol.
+The code below simulates a loop back by sending a message from the UART TX connector to the UART RX connector on Red Pitaya.

 Required hardware